bishoco/foolish-project/README.md

 * articles - This is the app folder and where the core source code is
 * data - This is where the API json files are stored
 * foolnews - This is project folder
-* wireframe - the original wireframes for the project
+* auto-deploy - auto deploy the project locally.
+See instructions below.

 **Running locally**
 This project can be cloned and run locally.
 Python and Django need to be installed.
 Execute these commands in the project root: